Nexedi/jio/docs/sphinx/source/complex_queries.rst

 A query can either be a string (using a specific language useful for writing queries), or it can be a tree of objects (useful to browse queries).
-To handle complex queries, jIO uses a parsed grammar file which is complied using `JSCC <http://jscc.phorward-software.com/>`_.
+To handle complex queries, jIO uses a parsed grammar file which is compiled using `JSCC <http://jscc.phorward-software.com/>`_.

 Why use Complex Queries?
 ------------------------